Want to vend at the Yellow Springs Street Fair?

 What can I do to increase my chances of being accepted?

 We request that ALL vendors upload a photo of your normal booth set-up with your application.
 Not doing so will render your application invalid, as this is written clearly in the instructions more than once.
 We’re sure you know what you’re doing, but we need to know that your setup will fit in.
 If you have never done a festival previously, you may set up your booth (including canopy, if you use one), tables, and some products somewhere such as a garage/backyard and take a photo of that as a “mock-up.”
 Drawings, computer renderings, and photos from the website where you’re purchasing your canopy are not acceptable.
 Please also note that photos of your canopy and tables without any product or branding are cause for rejection.
 We want to see your booth set up as it would be at an event.
+Please note that a booth space is a 10×10 square space.
+A photo of a single table will not suffice.

 Having a website, Facebook page or Etsy shop always helps.
 Please be sure to enter the full URL correctly into the application.
 Please also do NOT have your page “under construction” or “on hiatus” during the jury period.